sstraust/automagic-dark-mode/README.md

 Automatically create a dark (or light mode) for your existing emacs theme.

 ### Why do I need this?
-I like having a light and a dark theme, but it's a pain to maintain.
+I use light and dark themes, but it's a pain to maintain.
 Every time I add custom font, I need to make sure I edit it so displays correctly in both modes.
-This lets you maintain one theme.
+This lets you maintain one theme, and get the second automatically.

 ### How do I use it?
 ``` M-x automagic-dark-mode ``` to turn it on, and again to turn it off.